*Tax inclusions only apply to UK orders. Local taxes might be applied on receipt of international orders.

 As with all such decorated Samian Ware bowls, the process of recreating them begins with the making of a set of punches of exactly the same designs and dimensions as those used by the original mould maker.
 These were carved from fine terracotta clay and, once fired, were used to create the design within the bowl mould.
 This mould was, in turn, fired to a temperature of 1000°C, then mounted onto a potter's wheel, where, while spinning at speed, the final bowl was formed within it.

 After drying for some hours, the bowl, having now shrunk by a few millimetres, could be removed from the mould, re-placed onto the wheel, and the foot ring added.
 After a further period of drying, the pot was dipped into the colloidal terra sigillata slip (liquid clay), which, when fired, gives the pot its characteristic colour and shine.

 Finally, after drying for another week, the bowl was fired to nearly 1100°C. All of these processes are based on those used by Samian Ware workshops in Gaul during the first, second and third centuries.

 Find out more about the original here - http://www.wshc.eu/blog/item/reconstructing-roman-ceramics.html

 This replica Roman pot has been handmade in Northumberland by Potted History, inspired by the original, which we were lucky enough to view thanks to the support of the Senhouse Museum.

 Health & Safety

-As with all of our Museum quality replicas, this piece has been fired to achieve an authentic finish.
-Like the original it is not glazed, as a result this pot does not meet modern food safety standards and, although decorative, I would not recommend that this pot be used for its original purpose.
-Postage All items are sent using a second class postal service, if you wish to have an item sent first class please contact my for a quote.
+As with all of our museum-quality replicas, this piece has been fired to achieve an authentic finish.
+Like the original, it is not glazed; as a result, this pot does not meet modern food safety standards, and although decorative, I would not recommend that this pot be used for its original purpose.
+Postage All items are sent using a second-class postal service; if you wish to have an item sent first class please contact us for a quote.
 Many Thanks